HackHeroses-2025-WOLI/HackHeroes-2025/README.md

 Additional hardware resources in this repository:

-- `/hardware/models` — device/ML models and related files
+- `/hardware/models` — 3D models of GenLink Kiosk outer-casing
-- `/hardware/zdjecia` — zdjęcia / sample images used by the hardware project
+- `/hardware/zdjecia` — images of our prototype of GenLink Kiosk device

 2. Build and upload: